• Skip to content

 Long-sighted children might also have a squint.
 This is when the eyes seem to be looking in different directions.

-Some states and territories run free vision screening programs through preschools, schools or child and family health services.
-Check with your child and family health nurse, preschool or school to see what’s offered in your state or territory.
+All children should have an eye test before they start preschool, when they’re 3½-5 years old.
+Most states and territories run free vision screening programs through local child and family health services or schools.
+Check with your child and family health nurse, kindergarten, child care centre or school about what’s offered in your area.

 Children with mild long-sightedness might not need treatment because their eyes will naturally adjust to see clearly.